 True dialogue is an art form and takes a conscious path.
 Becoming aware of the generative power of encounter allows us to find ways of experiencing the potential of how a relationship can help us grow and deepen the sense of what we need and who we are.

-In this Tuesday evening series we will use creative exercises and conversation to explore the theme of meeting from the heart of authentic encounter, alongside exploring what prevents this from happening.
+In this workshop we will use creative exercises and conversation to explore the theme of meeting from the heart of authentic encounter, alongside exploring what prevents this from happening.
 Participants will be encouraged to cross over from the everyday and move into experiences of deep listening that encourages personal change and growth.